 Solution - Unsupported or invalid feature in the model

 Modify the PMML model.
-For more information, see PMML features and models supported in the Predictive Model rule.
+For more information, see Supported models for import.

 Check the model definition for valid input.
 If the problem is more complex and caused by issues with the PMML model, you might need to ask a system architect and PMML developer for help.